 Fire Chief, Champaign (Illinois) Fire Department

-Gary Ludwig serves as the fire chief of the ISO Class 1 Champaign (Illinois) Fire Department and is the 1st Vice President for the International Association of Fire Chiefs.
+Gary Ludwig serves as the fire chief of the ISO Class 1 Champaign (Illinois) Fire Department and is the 1st Vice President for the IAFC.
 He has 41 years of fire, rescue and EMS experience.
 Ludwig previously serves with the City of St. Louis and Memphis fire departments as well as on the EMS Executive Board for the IAFC for 22 years.
 He has written over 500 articles for professional publications.
 His latest book is titled "Fully Involved Leadership."

 Dr. Lori Moore-Merrell

 President/CEO, International Public Safety Data Institute